2 Prepare for This Tutorial

-This chapter provides information about system requirements and recommendations to prepare your development environment before you create the IssueTrackingLite FXML layout that you will build in this tutorial using JavaFX Scene Builder.
+This chapter provides information about requirements and recommendations to prepare your development environment before you create the sample IssueTrackingLite FXML layout that you will build in this tutorial using JavaFX Scene Builder.

-JavaFX Scene Builder is a design tool for the JavaFX platform.
-It allows simple drag-and-drop positioning of graphical user interface (GUI) components onto a JavaFX scene.
-As you build the scene, the FXML code for the designed UI is automatically generated.
+As you build the layout, the FXML code for the designed GUI is automatically generated.
 JavaFX Scene Builder provides a straightforward interface that can help you quickly prototype interactive applications that connect GUI components to the application logic.
+For the purpose of this tutorial, you will use a NetBeans project named

 Use the following requirements and recommendations before continuing with this tutorial:

-IssueTrackingLite.zipsample file included with this tutorial and extract its contents.
-The IssueTrackingLite folder you extract contains a completed version of the FXML layout that you will build using this tutorial.
-The issue-tracking system enables you to query existing project issues, modify them, or add new issue.
+IssueTrackingLitefolder you extract contains a completed version of the FXML layout that you will build using this tutorial.
+The issue-tracking system enables you to query existing sample project issues, modify them, or add new issue.

-(Recommended) Install NetBeans IDE 7.4, which is used in this tutorial to illustrate the integration between NetBeans IDE and JavaFX Scene Builder.
-As mentioned in the Note above, you can also create the IssueTrackingLite UI layout using other Java IDEs, such as Eclipse or IntelliJ IDEA, or a standalone instance of Scene Builder.
+(Recommended) Install NetBeans IDE 8, which is used in this tutorial to illustrate the integration between NetBeans IDE and JavaFX Scene Builder.
+As mentioned in the Note above, you can also create the IssueTrackingLite GUI layout using other Java IDEs, such as Eclipse or IntelliJ IDEA, or a standalone instance of Scene Builder.

-(Recommended) Familiarize yourself with the JavaFX concepts by reading the available articles on the JavaFX Documentation web site at
+(Recommended) Familiarize yourself with the JavaFX concepts by reading the available documents on the JavaSE Client Technologies page at

-Figure 1-1 Main Window for JavaFX Scene Builder (Click image to enlarge.)
+Figure 2-1 Main Window for JavaFX Scene Builder